Business School Profile: MIT Sloan

 Extracurricular activities on campus are in abundance here, with some 70 student organizations and clubs.
 And, if the organization you’re interested in doesn’t exist, then you’re encouraged to start it, as some of our clients have.
 There are also intramural sports teams that compete within the MIT intramural system and against other MBA programs in the northeast and across the nation.

 Attracting students from every conceivable background and area of expertise, the community of learners at MIT Sloan is one of the most creative, inspiring and supportive in the world.
-Student blogs are abundant and reflective of the caliber and diversity of this population.
-Also worthy of mention is Significant Others of Sloan (SOS), the program for MBA students’ families that provides a supportive social network.
+Student blogs are abundant and reflective of the caliber and diversity of this population and vibrant social network.

 If this is an MBA program that appeals to you, please request a free evaluation of your candidacy.
 If you’ve decided to pursue admission, then contact The MBA Exchange for a dialogue with one of our admissions consultants – including former admissions officers and MBA grads — who can help you develop a strategy and tactics to maximize your chances for admission at this and other top-tier b-schools.